islomar/algorithms-and-data-structures/udactiy-technical-interview/README.md

     * They don't need to have the same type of objects.
 * **Arrays** are the most common implementation of **Lists**.
     * It differs in different programming languages (some allow different types of elements, some don't, etc.)
-    * An **Array** is a List with some added rules: e.g. each Array has a localtion called an "index".
+    * An **Array** is a List with some added rules: e.g. each Array has a location called an "index".
     * inserting at the end is usually easy (unless it has a specifi size).
 But doing it in the middle, means to move up to n elements (O(n))
     * deleting an element in the middles can also be inefficient.
     * List time complexity in Python: https://wiki.python.org/moin/TimeComplexity
     * Behind the scenes **a Python list is built as an array**.
         * Internally, a list is represented as an array; the largest costs come from growing beyond the current allocation size (because everything must move), or from inserting or deleting somewhere near the beginning (because everything after that must move).
+    * Use arrays if you need fast element access, use lists if you need fast element insertion/deletion.
 * **Linked Lists**:
     * It's an extension of a List, but it is not an Array.
     * Each elements has a reference to the next element in the list (a pointer to the memory address).